 What happens in a Divorce?

-Divorce is the final termination of a marital union, canceling the legal duties and responsibilities of marriage.
+When parties decide to divorce, they are looking to bring an end to the partnership that they have created.
+It allows them to no longer be responsible for the legal obligations that come with a marriage.
 In most cases, it is necessary to resolve issues of property and debt distribution before a divorce decree is entered.
 Division of property and debt may not necessarily be an equal division.
 In splitting assets and debts that were accrued during the marriage, the court may consider factors such as the length of the marriage, the earnings and earning capacities of the parties, the ages and health conditions of the parties, and the contributions each party has made to the marriage.

 What are the factors that the court considers when deciding how to divide assets and liabilities?